CAST-genomics/haptools-paper/README.md

 Log files describing the output of the pipeline will be created within the results directory.
 The `qlog` file contains a basic description of the progress of each rule.
 More detailed log information can be found in the `logs/` directory.

 ### Executing the pipeline on your own data
 You must modify [the config.yaml file](config/config.yaml) to specify paths to your data before you perform step 2 above.
-Currently, the pipeline is configured to run on our example data, which is available upon request.
+Currently, the pipeline is configured to run on our example data, which reproduces the figures in our manuscript.

 ### If this is your first time using Snakemake
 We recommend that you run `snakemake --help` to learn about Snakemake's options.
 For example, to check that the pipeline will be executed correctly before you run it, you can call Snakemake with the `-n -p -r` flags.
 This is also a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each workflow -- ie the `all` rule).